NaTHuber/30-Days-of-Machine-Learning-Fundamentals/code/day_01/notes_day_01.md

-# Day 1.
+# Day 01.
 What is ML?
 Applications and key concepts

+## Today's objetive

+To understand what Machine Learning is, explore its main types and applications, and get familiar with the basic structure of an ML workflow.

 ## What is Machine Learning?
 We can define Machine Learning (ML) as an subset of Artificial Intelillenge (AI).
 It focuses on bulding systems that learn from data to make predictions or decisions without being explicitly programmed.

 > We can think of it as teaching a computer to recognize patterns and improve its performance through experiences (data and training)